 Getting a hair dryer for my miniature painting has been a game-changer.
-I’ve painted miniatures for years without using a hair dryer, and I kind of regret waiting for so long despite some recommendations out there in my early days.
-Just the hassle of having that extra equipment near my desk, or even the cost of buying one was a barrier for me.
+I’ve painted miniatures for years without using a hair dryer, and I regret waiting for so long.
+Despite recommendations from professional painters, I always hesitated.
+I regarded the hair dryer as a purely cosmetic tool for the superfluous artsy types.
+How wrong I was!

 This is obvious.
 You want to get more models painted faster.
 After you take into account the time it took to assemble, choose your colors, and prime your model, the other time sink is paint application.
 The act of getting acrylic paint on your model is the most time consuming part of the miniature painting hobby.
 Why not make that part of the hobby faster?